Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 Use sentence case in headlines: Teachers from state schools learn how Cambridge really works

-In text use a capital first letter if the noun is specific: the Faculty of Education, but use lower case letters in general use: The University of Cambridge comprises a number of faculties.
+In text use a capital first letter if the noun is specific: the Faculty of Education, but use lower case letters in general use.

 The University uses capital letter U, when referring to the University of Cambridge.
 When university is used in a general way, eg a place at university (meaning any university) the u should remain lower case.